-Figure 7.8. shows the mean NETD of the 640x512 InP/InGaAs QWIP FPA versus the detector bias at 70 and 77 K with half filled ROIC capacitors and f/1.5 optical aperture.
+Figure 7.8 shows the mean NETD of the 640x512 InP/InGaAs QWIP FPA versus the detector bias at 70 K and 77 K with half filled ROIC capacitors and f/1.5 optical aperture.
 Due to a small misalignment during flip-chip bonding, a small percentage of the pixels (gathered at one corner) had no electrical connection with the corresponding ROIC pixels.
 These pixels and those with NETD values above 500 mK were excluded in the calculation of the mean NETD.
 The total number of bad pixels was smaller than ~3%.
-It should be noted that the FPA yields reasonably low NETD (≤ 83 mK) at 70 K even under moderately large bias voltages which offer very high responsivity.
+It should be noted that the FPA yields reasonably low NETD ( $\leq 83$ mK) at 70 K even under moderately large bias voltages which offer very high responsivity.
 From 0.25 V to 3 V bias, NETD increases monotonically, while the detectivity stays almost constant (Fig. 6.15).
-This deviation from the detectivity limited NETD can be attributed to increase in noise bandwidth with decreasing integration time.
+The NETD increases with increasing noise bandwidth and with decreasing integration time.

 Figure 7.9 shows the variation of NETD of InP/InGaAs QWIP with the integration time (half filled ROIC capacitors, f/1.5 optics).
-At 70K with %50 filled integration capacitors, NETD reaches 36 mK at 11.5 ms integration time, while 77 K measured NETD is 40 mK at 16.5 ms. At 70 K, the FPA yields reasonably low NETD with sub-millisecond integration times, and, as expected, the NETD is nearly proportional to the inverse of the square root of the integration time up to ~1 ms. For larger integration times, the decrease in NETD with increasing integration time is slower.
+At 70 K with %50 filled integration capacitors, NETD reaches 36 mK at 11.5 ms integration time, while 77 K measured NETD is 40 mK at 16.5 ms. At 70 K, the FPA yields reasonably low NETD with sub-millisecond integration times, and as expected, the NETD is nearly proportional to the inverse of the square root of the integration time up to ~1 ms. For larger integration times, the decrease in NETD with increasing integration time is slower.